clivequinn/axway-open-docs/content/en/docs/apim_relnotes/20200930_apimgr_relnotes.md

 ### User membership in multiple organizations

-API Manager now enables a user to create a membership in multiple organizations (multi-orgs).
+API Manager now enables creating user membership in multiple organizations (multi-orgs).
 User accounts will have different roles in each organization the user is a member of.
 The following are some important changes implemented to enable this new feature.

 #### API version update